jblattgerste/TrainAR/Documentation/manual/ObjectHelperNode.md

 ## Change Mesh and Texture

-With this option, you can change what a **TrainAR Object** looks like by changing it's mesh and/or material.
+With this option, you can change what a **TrainAR Object** looks like by changing its mesh and/or material.
 This is for example useful if as a result of a combination or interaction an object is supposed to be altered.

 ## Get Object Reference

 This node returns the **Unity GameObject** Reference of the specified **TrainAR Object**.
 For more information about Unity GameObjects, refer to the [Unity Documentation](https://docs.unity3d.com/ScriptReference/GameObject.html).
-This is mainly useful if you want to utilize Unitys Visual Scripting nodes in the Stateflow as specified in the [Advanced Options](https://jblattgerste.github.io/TrainAR/manual/NoVisualScripting.html#unity-visual-scripting-nodes).
+This is mainly useful if you want to utilize Unity's Visual Scripting nodes in the Stateflow as specified in the [Advanced Options](https://jblattgerste.github.io/TrainAR/manual/NoVisualScripting.html#unity-visual-scripting-nodes).

 ## Fuse Two Objects

-The *Fuse-Object*setting  attaches one **TrainAR Object** to another, making them one.
+The **Fuse-Object** setting attaches one **TrainAR Object** to another, making them one.
 The **Object name** field specifies the object that is fused onto the other object.
 The other object is specified in the **Fuse to Object** field.
 In the **Offset Position and Rotation** field the position and rotation relative to the fused with TrainAR Object is specified.
 To determine the offset position and rotation, place the two objects in the desired position and rotation in the scene view.
-Then select both of these objects (shift-click on each of them).
+Then select both of these objects (<kbd>Shift</kbd>-click on each of them).
 A toolbar should appear on the bottom left of the scene view, which displays the offset position and rotation of the selected objects.
 These are the offset values you need to enter in the **Object Helper Node**.
 When you're done entering the values, don't forget to reset the objects to their default position and rotation in the scene view.

+> [!NOTE]
-Note: You may need to flip the signing of the values when entering them in the *Object Helper node* (i.e.: -1.5 becomes 1.5 and vice versa).
+> You may need to flip the sign of the values when entering them in the **Object Helper node** (i.e.: -1.5 becomes 1.5 and vice versa).

 ![](../resources/FuseObject.gif)